ionathan/plotclim/README.md

 This software is distributed under the GPL licence (GPL>v3)

+It has been developed in Machakos, Kenya, during the 4th East Africa AgMIP Regional Workshop, with the assiastance of the East Africa climate team.

 - - -

 This collection of scripts aim to help AgMIP climate team to generate some common visualizations for their reports.